Sound follower: Models

 The major makers of sound followers are M.T.E.'s Magna Tech, RCA, and Sondor.
 Models can come in playback-only model or record-and-playback.
 Models can have the option of changing the number of tracks.
-Some are equipped with dual sets of sprockets that can use more than one size of magnetic film, 16mm or 35mm.
+Some are equipped with dual sets of sprockets that can use more than one size of magnetic film, 16 mm or 35 mm.